SPEC-RL: Accelerating On-Policy Reinforcement Learning with Speculative Rollouts: Experiments

+The draft--and--verify strategy and the lenience parameter $\ell$ play critical roles in \ourmethod.
+In this section, we conduct ablation experiments on different rollout reuse methods and various values of $\ell$.
+We consistently use Qwen3-1.7B-Base with GRPO, trained on the DeepMath-6K dataset.
+Our analysis proceeds as follows.

-We further compare \ourmethod\ with a random reuse baseline, where rejection positions are sampled uniformly at random, leading to roughly half of the tokens being reused on average.
-As shown in Table~\ref{tab:specdec_vs_random}, random reuse reduces rollout cost (304.5M vs.\ 554.8M tokens) and improves efficiency (2.35$\times$ speedup), but causes a substantial drop in accuracy (43.1 vs.\ 46.7).
-In particular, it degrades performance on high-stakes benchmarks such as MATH-500 (60.4 vs.\ 64.4) and Minerva Math (21.7 vs.\ 26.5).
-By contrast, \ourmethod\ achieves comparable or better efficiency gains (182.7M tokens, 2.29$\times$ speedup) while preserving accuracy.
-This contrast highlights that naive reuse introduces harmful noise, whereas \ourmethod\ leverages speculative verification to retain policy fidelity while accelerating training.
-The detailed intermediate training results of random reuse are reported in Appendix~\ref{appendix:random-reuse}
+\paragraph{Comparison with different reuse variants} To better understand our method, we design two variants: \begin{itemize}[leftmargin=*] \item \textbf{Random Reuse:} Instead of using Equation~\ref{eq:lenience-speculative-decoding} to compute the acceptance criterion, rejection positions are sampled uniformly at random.
+This results in roughly half of the tokens being reused on expectation. \item \textbf{Delayed Reuse:} Instead of retrieving rollouts from the most recent epoch as draft sequences, this variant uses rollouts from two epochs ago to validate the necessity of using the most recent rollouts. \end{itemize} As shown in Table~\ref{tab:specdec_vs_random}, Random Reuse enjoys higher efficiency against \ourmethod\ (2.35$\times$ vs.\ 2.29$\times$) without verification cost, but it causes a substantial drop in accuracy (31.4 vs.\ 37.3).
+This highlights that naive reuse introduces harmful noise, whereas \ourmethod\ leverages speculative verification to retain policy fidelity while accelerating training.
+Delayed Reuse shows competitive performance compared to the GRPO baseline (36.3 vs.\ 37.3); however, its efficiency is significantly reduced (1.44$\times$ vs.\ 2.29$\times$).
+This occurs because the larger policy gap leads to fewer reused tokens, demonstrating the effectiveness of our immediate cache-updating strategy.
+The detailed results are provided in Appendix \ref{appendix:random-reuse}.